Key information

 • distinction

-Independent assessors must individually grade the: according to the requirements set out in this EPA plan.
+Independent assessors must individually grade the: technical project report and presentation with questioning and professional discussion underpinned by a portfolio of evidence according to the requirements set out in this EPA plan.

 EPAOs must combine the individual assessment method grades to determine the overall EPA grade.